Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 of other "heritage" breeds ultimately depends on small farmers and backyard flock owners like us!
 Consider raising heritage

-breeds for your own flock.
+breeds and ultra-rare breeds in your own flock.

 To Chick or Not to Chick?